Terms and Conditions & Privacy Policy

 Welcome to Katie Malley Therapy's website.

-The term ‘Katie Malley Therapy’ or 'us' or 'we' or ‘our’ or 'my' refers to the owner of the website.
+The term 'Katie Malley, ‘Katie Malley Therapy’ or 'us' or 'we' or ‘our’ or 'my' refers to the owner of the website.
 The term 'you' refers to the user or viewer of our website.

 The use of this website is subject to the following terms of use: